ShreyasKN1/ShreyasKN1/README.md

 My engineering approach is practical and systems-focused.

-🌱 What I’m currently learning
+🌱 What I’m currently learning:

 I’m continuing to deepen my knowledge in:

-Distributed systems and system design
+=>Distributed systems and system design
-Generative AI and Agentic AI
+=>Generative AI and Agentic AI
-RAG and AI system evaluation
+=>RAG and AI system evaluation
-Clean architecture, testing and observability
+=>Clean architecture, testing and observability

 I learn by building with turning concepts into working projects and continuously improving my understanding of how modern systems are designed and operated.

 🌱 Currently exploring AI-native backend+fullstack engineering, system design and modern Java/cloud technologies.

 😄 Pronouns: He/Him

 ⚡ Fun fact: I enjoy turning system-design concepts into working implementations rather than leaving them as diagrams.